particle-iot/docs/src/content/guide/getting-started/start.md

 <p class="boxedHead">Learning Note: What happens when my device wants to talk to the Internet?</p>

 <p class="boxed">
-When your device comes to life for the first time, it has a specific set of objectives:
+When your device comes to life for the first time, it has a specific set of objectives: Find Wi-Fi, Connect to Wi-Fi, and Execute Firmware.
-* Find wifi
-* Connect to wifi
-* Execute firmware

 Unless you tell it not to, your device will run through these commands every time you power it on.
 You can teach it different wifi networks using your phone or computer.
 It remembers up to 7 wifi networks, and it will connect to these automatically if it can find them.

 When you power on your device for the very first time, though, it doesn't know any networks.
 It blinks blue, which is its way of saying, "Hey, I'm ready to find some wifi."
 Let's help it out.
 </p>